-If you’ve ever used an advertising platform to generate the highest amount of leads at the lowest price, you might have seen your list size increase, but not your conversions.
+If you’ve ever used an advertising platform to generate the highest number of leads at the lowest price, you might have seen your list size increase but not your conversions.

 According to a survey by Ascend2, generating qualified leads is B2B marketers’ top challenge.
 The survey showed that in 2017, 77% of B2B marketers felt that improving lead quality was a top priority, even above increasing the quantity of leads (41%) and reducing costs (24%).